-Abimbola is a Senior Associate in the Dispute Resolution and Energy and Project Finance Practice Groups.
+Abimbola Atitebi is a Managing Counsel in the Energy and Natural Resources Practice Group at Templars.

-He Holds a Master of Laws Degree with a certificate of specialization in Business Law from the University of California, Berkeley, School of Law, and is licensed to practice in Nigeria and the State of California.
+He holds a Master of Laws Degree with a certificate of specialization in Business Law from the University of California Berkeley, School of Law and is licensed to practice in Nigeria and the State of California, USA.

-- Advised an international oil company on compliance with the Treasury Single Account (TSA) directive of the Federal Government of Nigeria as well as possible anti-bribery and corruption impact of any payments made outside the TSA structure;
+- Various multinationals operating in Nigeria on compliance with the Treasury Single Account (TSA) directive of the FGN as well as possible anti-bribery and corruption (ABC) impact of any payments made outside the TSA structure.